Lorech/dotfiles/README.md

 <details>
 <summary>ZSH</summary>

-The ZSH configuration uses the [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) theme, which needs to be manually installed before it can be used.
+The ZSH configuration uses [`oh-my-zsh`](https://github.com/ohmyzsh/ohmyzsh), which needs to be manually installed before it can be used.
 Follow the installation instructions in the README file at the linked repository.
 Once installed, the ZSH configuration can be symlinked for use on the system:

 ```sh
 ln -s ~/.config/.zshrc ~/.zshrc